lizmckenna/elizabethmckenna.org/_posts/2018-02-07-brasilpolitik-launched.md

 date: 2018-02-07
 ---

-Well.
-Finally got around to putting this website together.

 <h2> The state of the race</h2>

-<p> Anyone who tells you that they know how the 2018 presidential election in Brazil is going to turn out is...probably lying.* </p>
+<p> Well.
+Finally got around to putting this website together to chronicle what promises to be a crazy year.
+Anyone who tells you that they know how the 2018 presidential election in Brazil is going to turn out is...probably lying.* </p>
 <br>
 ![alt text](https://lizmckenna.github.io/images/newplot.png "Logo Title Text 1")
 <br>